Niram Marum Ulagil

-Niram Marum Ulagil is a 2025 Indian Tamil-language film written and directed by Britto JB in his directorial debut, starring Bharathiraja, Natty Subramaniam, Rio Raj and Sandy Master in the lead roles and produced by Signature Productionz and GS Cinema International.
+Niram Marum Ulagil is a 2025 Indian Tamil-language drama film written and directed by Britto JB in his directorial debut, starring Bharathiraja, Natty Subramaniam, Rio Raj and Sandy in the lead roles and produced by Signature Productionz and GS Cinema International.

 Niram Marum Ulagil was released in theatres on 7 March 2025.

 Plot

 A narrator shares four tales of extreme parental sacrifice, exploring familial bonds through illness, estrangement, unexpected connections, and emotional turmoil.